f5devcentral/f5-big-iq-lab/docs/class1/module6/lab2.rst

   :scale: 40%
   :align: center

-6. You can test the HTTP application service by opening a browser in the **Ubuntu Jump-host**.
+6. You can test the HTTP application service by opening Google Chrome browser on the **Ubuntu Jumphost**.

 Open Chrome or Firefox and navigate on the website ``http://site34.example.com``.